Offshore: It is

 All petroleum products consumed in The Gambia are imported.
 Unlike

 the upstream, the downstream lacks a coherent legislation.
-Government’s interest is
+Government’s

 Imports & Consumption:

-petroleum requirements.
+requirements.
 Petroleum products consumed in the Gambia is all

 imported.
 It is the second most important source of energy in

 the country, after fuel wood, accounting for about 17% of total

 primary energy needs according to the 2004 energy balance.
-The petroleum requirements of
+The

-gasoline and diesel.
+Oil, gasoline and diesel.
 The main petroleum consuming sectors

 derivatives, including the importation of diesel fuel for generating